Dinners · Family Classic

 Questions, answered

 Shepherd's pie is made with lamb (shepherds keep sheep); cottage pie is the same dish with beef.
-This recipe works perfectly with either — just swap the mince.
+This recipe works perfectly with either — just swap the ground beef.

 Yes — assemble fully, cool, and fridge for up to 2 days or freeze for 3 months.
-Bake from the fridge 35–40 minutes at 200°C, or from frozen about an hour, until piping hot in the centre.
+Bake from the fridge 35–40 minutes at 400°F (200°C), or from frozen about an hour, until piping hot in the center.

 Why is my filling watery?